lhcb/starterkit-lessons/06-building-decays.md

 > The `PhysSelPython.Wrappers` offers a very useful utility for debugging your selection chains, called `PrintSelection`.
 > It gets a `Selection` as input and it can be used the same way, except it will print the decay tree everytime making use of the `PrintDecayTree` algorithm which was discussed in the [Exploring a DST](05-interactive-dst.html) lesson.
 >
-> For more complex debugging, one can setup `DaVinci` with `graphviz
+> For more complex debugging, one can setup `DaVinci` with `graphviz` (see more details [here](www.graphviz.org))
 > ```shell
 > SetupDaVinci --use "graphviz v* LCG_Interfaces"
 > ```
->
-> And add a nice graphical representation of the selection sequence
+> and create a graph representation of the sequence of algorithms and their dependencies:
 > ```python
 >from SelPy.graph import graph
 >graph(dtsar_sel, format='png')
 >```
+> Note that currently it is not possible to load `graphviz` with `lb-run`, but it is expected it will be possible in the near future.

 > ## Work to do {.challenge}